mschmitt/shocpp/README.md

 - Locally known RFID tags
   - 055.5: Sends locally known RFID tags to OCPP for authorization.
 Once authorized, consumption is reported to OCPP (*StartTransaction/StopTransaction*) and also added to the local RFID slot.
 The consumption after *RemoteStartTransaction* for the same RFID tag's ID is also added to the RFID slot.
   - 055.7 BETA: Accepts locally known RFID tags without any OCPP interaction, but adds consumption to the next free (unassigned) RFID configuration slot.
 Seems erratic.
 Github Issue: https://github.com/goecharger/go-eCharger-API-v2/issues/176
+  - 59.4: Seems to be in line with 055.5 again.
+I no longer use local RFID.
 - Reconnect and reboot behaviour
   - If the charger reconnects after loss of the websocket connection, it checks back in with a *BootNotification* request.
   - If the charger ends a transaction while the websocket connection is not available, it submits the *StopTransaction* request after reconnecting.